The-Eric-Experiment/tee-blog-contents/pages/destinations.md

 - [OoCities.org](https://www.oocities.org/) - In 2009, Yahoo decided to discontinue Geocities, and with it kill a HUGE part of internet history.
 Could they have kept it up?
 Yes!
 Would it have cost them a lot of money to do it?
 NO!
 But they did it anyway.
 Luckily people managed to scrape and save a lot of the contents from Geocities and that content was made available in a few websites, one of them being OoCities.
 You can actually download the whole archive via torrent, it's about 600gb (which is nothing for Yahoo...)

+- [MUZEUM INTERNETU.cz](https://www.muzeuminternetu.cz/) - This website is a gem I found recently, it has a lot of cool stuff related to internet history, but for me the best part is the videos section.
+Apparently the author used to record videos browsing the internet for computer classes they used to teach in the 90's and they made those videos available on the site.
+There are some areas of some sites you can't access via the Internet Archive that can be seen in their videos.
+The website is in Czech though, so you might need to use Google Translate to browse through it, which is not a problem at all in my opinion.

 ## Still alive {#stillalive}

 Websites from yesterday that are still online!
 Some of them may have not been updated in thousands of years, but they can still be useful.